 And, if it is easy, well, that is just icing on the cake!
 Easy, did I say easy?
-Oats and Honey Granola Bars are mix it up, put it in the pan, bake and eat – nothing hard about this recipe which is just my type of dish!
+Homemade granola bars with oats and honey are mix it up, put it in the pan, bake and eat – nothing hard about this recipe which is just my type of dish!

 - Preheat oven to 350 F.

 - Grease a 13 x 9 inch pan.

 - In large bowl, combine the sucanat (or brown sugar), peanut butter, honey (or corn syrup), butter, vanilla - blend well.